llaske/sugarizer/README.md

 [Try it now! (try.sugarizer.org)](http://try.sugarizer.org/)

-Sugarizer Web App is a web application that runs on any device with a recent version of Chrome, Firefox, Safari or EDGE browser.
+Sugarizer Web App is a web application that runs on any device with a recent version of Chrome, Firefox or Safari browser.

 As a web application, it does not run offline and requires a permanent network connection to a **Sugarizer Server**.